In the US, fire departments respond to a call every 24 seconds – many of these calls are for house fires.

 Here are some tips for navigating the claims process:

-It is often helpful to have pictures or videos of the damage if you need to file an insurance claim for fire damage.
-Insurance companies often use photos and videos to decide whether to send an investigator or restoration vendor for claims.
+It is often helpful to have pictures or videos of the damage if you need to file an insurance claim for fire damage, highlighting the importance of insurance cover after house fire.
+Insurance companies frequently utilize photos and videos to determine the need for an investigator or restoration vendor for claims.
+This documentation is vital for efficient claim processing, highlighting the importance of comprehensive insurance after a house fire.

 Please note: you should not entire a fire site to take videos and photos until the fire department has issued an “all clear” announcement.